-Cassava responded this week to allegations of scientific fraud and misconduct.
+Cassava responded this week to allegations of scientific fraud and misconduct around its experimental Alzheimer's drug simufilam.
 It remains unclear whether complaints will lead to an FDA investigation or delay clinical trials and funding.

 The biotechnology company Cassava Sciences — makers of simufilam, an anti-Alzheimer’s drug currently in Phase III clinical trials — was accused of scientific misconduct and fraud by a shareholders’ rights law firm.
 Cassava Sciences’ stock took a tumble as the firm, Labaton Sucharow, raised concerns through a Food and Drug Administration (FDA) citizen petition — a public request made by individuals and community organizations to change or alter a health policy — asking to suspend the clinical trial until Cassava Sciences’ new trial data is reviewed and audited.